 UK ARPA should be established with a clear agenda, distinct from that of the existing Research Councils.
 The adoption of a high-risk culture would set it apart and add true value to the research and development ecosystem.

 Coordination across relevant Government departments and the devolved administrations will be essential in the success of the new agency.
 UK ARPA will also require a high level of operational independence to be truly effective.

-To succeed, the new agency will require strong, independent leadership; a flat structure with extensive networking; recruitment of innovative scientists, and programme directors; and capacity to proudly embrace the high-risk nature of research.
+To succeed, the new agency will require strong, independent leadership; a flat structure with extensive networking; recruitment of innovative scientists, and programme directors; and the capacity to proudly embrace the high-risk nature of research.

-A strategic public-sector customer of sufficient risk-appetite will be required.
+A strategic public-sector customer of sufficient risk appetite will be required.
 The UK Government will need to consider carefully what action needs to be taken to fill this role for the new agency.